KBOD

 KBOD (99.7 FM, The Boot) is a radio station broadcasting a country music format.
 Licensed to Gainesville, Missouri, United States, the station is currently owned by Mountain Lakes Broadcasting, Corp.

 History

-On March 1, 2012, KMAC changed their format from modern rock to sports, branded as "ESPN Arkansas", with programming from ESPN Radio.
+On March 1, 2012, KMAC changed their format from active rock to sports, branded as "ESPN Arkansas", with programming from ESPN Radio.
 On October 5, 2012, KMAC changed their call letters to KBOD.
 In December, 2012 the station changed its format to country music as "99.7 The Boot".